isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 kt: 7474
 exl-id: add4cc5c-06e3-4ceb-930b-e8c9eda5ca1f
 ---
-# HR Document Workflows with Adobe Document Services APIs in Java
+# HR Document workflows with Adobe Document Services APIs in Java

 Many businesses require documentation around a new hire, such as workplace agreements for work-from-home employees.
 Traditionally, businesses managed these documents physically in forms that were difficult to manage and store.
 When switching to electronic documents, PDF files are an ideal choice because they are more secure and less modifiable than other file types.
 Plus, they support digital signatures as well.

 In this article, we will implement a web-based HR form that saves a workplace agreement to PDF with sign off in a simple Java Spring MVC application.
 You can find the companion code [on GitHub](https://github.com/dawidborycki/adobe-sign).

-## Generating API Credentials
+## Generating API credentials

 Start by signing up for the Adobe PDF Tools API free trial.
 Go to the [Adobe](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSDK) [website](https://www.adobe.io/apis/documentcloud/dcsdk/gettingstarted.html?ref=getStartedWithServicesSDK) and click the *Get Started* button under *Create New Credentials*.
 The free trial provides 1,000 Document Transactions that can be used over 6 months.
 This will reveal another page (see below), where you choose the service (PDF Tools API), set the credentials name (for example, HRDocumentWFCredentials), and enter a description.